GleammerRay/INTERLINKED/README.md

 In case you want to run a bot of your own for a game of your choice, you can!

-Make sure to download the bot files before proceeding.
+Make sure to download the [latest bot release](https://github.com/GleammerRay/INTERLINKED/releases) before proceeding.

 ### 1. Creating a link
 1. Go to [Discord Developer Portal - My Applications](https://discord.com/developers/applications) and create a new application.
 [A tutorial can be found here](https://github.com/discord-apps/bot-tutorial).